PBASOFT/Data-Science-Project/README.md

 #### Sentiment analyses
-- Determine if contributions are positive, neutral or negative. // Buy, keep or sell?
+- Determine if contributions are positive, neutral or negative. // Buy, hold or sell?